Dierme/latent-gan/README.md

 -ds Output decoded SMILES file name [DEFAULT:"decoded_smiles.csv"], this will be put in the storage directory.
 --n-epochs Number of epochs to train the model for [DEFAULT: 2000].
 --sample-n Give how many latent vectors for the model to sample after the last epoch has finished training.
 Default: 30000.
---encoder The data set the pre-trained heteroencoder has been trained on [chembl|moses] [DEFAULT:moses] IMPORTANT: Currently only moses model compatible with recent version of the heteroencoder.
+--encoder The data set the pre-trained heteroencoder has been trained on [chembl|moses] [DEFAULT:chembl] IMPORTANT: Currently only moses model compatible with recent version of the heteroencoder.
 ~~~~

 OR one can conduct the individual steps by using each script in succesion.
 This is useful to e.g. sample a saved model checkpoint using (`sample.py`).